-- NOTE: Have your tachometer calibrated by a professional before performing this next operation. - 1.
-With the brakes on, run the engine at full throttle and note the static RPM on the tachometer
+- 2 Before operation, Verify Static RPM - !
+NOTE: Have your tachometer calibrated by a professional before performing this next operation. - 1.
+With the brakes on, run the engine at full throttle and note the static RPM on the tachometer.

 The static RPM at full throttle should be 2550 to 2750 RPM.
 MAX RPM at full throttle during straight and level flight should be 3100 RPM.